kojisekig/word2vec-lucene/README.md

-word2vec-lucene
+word2vec for Lucene
 ===============

-This tool extracts word vectors from Lucene index.
+"word2vec for Lucene" extracts word vectors from Lucene index.

 # strength and weakness
 ## strength